JuanIrache/p5-holoplay/README.md

 ## Prerequisites

 - A [Looking Glass](https://lookingglassfactory.com/) holographic display
-- Install [HoloPlay Service](https://lookingglassfactory.com/software#holoplay-service) to communicate with the device
+- Install [Looking Glass Bridge](https://lookingglassfactory.com/software/looking-glass-bridge) to communicate with the device
 - Plug the device to your computer both by USB and HDMI
 - Install [node](https://nodejs.org) on your computer